-This is the ninth annual inspection conducted pursuant to §257.84(b)(1) for the CCR Landfill.
-Based on a review of the 2022 Annual Inspection Report [13], there does not appear any material changes to the condition of CCR Landfill and drainage features.
-A table summarizing the findings from the 2022 annual inspection and any changes observed from the 2023 inspection is presented in Table 1.
+This is the tenth annual inspection conducted pursuant to §257.84(b)(1) for the CCR Landfill.
+Based on a review of the 2023 Annual Inspection Report [14], there does not appear any material changes to the condition of CCR Landfill and drainage features.
+A table summarizing the findings from the 2023 annual inspection and any changes observed from the 2024 inspection is presented in Table 1.

-Table 1 - Summary of Changes from 2022 and 2023 Annual Inspections
+Table 1 - Summary of Changes from 2023 and 2024 Annual Inspections

-2022 Annual Inspection Observations 2023 Observations Extent of rilling of the unreclaimed slopes appeared to be similar to what was observed in 2021.
-Extent of rilling of the unrecalimed slopes were similar than observed during previous inspections Straw continues to be added to graded ash slopes as a temporary cover.
-Vegetation Straw continues to be used as temporary cover on external ash slopes.
+2023 Annual Inspection Observations 2024 Observations Extent of rilling of the non-reclaimed slopes appeared to be similar to what was observed in 2021.
+Rilling of non-reclaimed slopes appeared to be less than observed during the 2023 inspection.
+Straw continues to be used as temporary cover on external ash slopes.
+Straw continues to be used as a temporary cover on the ash landfill.